MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 ![Management and Monitoring](./media/mgmt-mon.png)

-_Figure 9: Platform management and monitoring._
+_Figure 1: Platform management and monitoring._

-## 1. Planning for platform management and monitoring
+## Planning platform management and monitoring

 This section will focus on centralized management and monitoring at a platform level, exploring how an entire enterprise Azure estate can be operationally maintained.
 More specifically, it will consider the key recommendations to support central teams ability to maintain operational visibility of a large-scale Azure platform.

 **Design considerations:**

-- A Log Analytics workspace is an administrative boundary.
+- An Azure Monitor Logs workspace is an administrative boundary

-- App centric platform monitoring, encompassing both hot and cold telemetry paths for metrics and logs respectively
+- App-centric platform monitoring, encompassing both hot and cold telemetry paths for metrics and logs, respectively

-  - OS metrics (e.g. Perf counters, custom metrics)
+  - OS metrics (Perf counters, custom metrics)

-  - OS logs (e.g. Iis, etw, syslogs)
+  - OS logs (Iis, etw, syslogs)

   - Resource health events

-- Security audit logging and achieving a horizontal security lens across the entire customer Azure estate.
+- Security audit logging and achieving a horizontal security lens across the entire customer Azure estate

-  - Potential integration with on-premises SIEM systems such as service now or arcsight.
+  - Potential integration with on-premises SIEM systems such as service now or arcsight

   - Azure activity logs

   - Azure AD audit reports

-  - Azure diagnostic service; diagnostic logs and metrics, kv audit events, NSG flow and event logs
+  - Azure diagnostic service; diagnostic logs and metrics, kv audit events, NSG flow, and event logs

   - Azure Monitor, Network Watcher, Security Center, and Azure Sentinel

 - Azure data retention thresholds and requirements for archiving.

-  - The default retention period for Log Analytics is 30 days, with a maximum of 2 years.
+  - The default retention period for Monitor Logs is 30 days, with a maximum of two years

-  - The default retention period for Azure AD reports (premium) is 30 days.
+  - The default retention period for Azure AD reports (premium) is 30 days

-  - The default retention period for the Azure diagnostic service is 90 days.
+  - The default retention period for the Azure diagnostic service is 90 days

 - Operational requirements

-  - Operational dashboarding using native tools, such as Log Analytics, or third-party tooling.
+  - Operational dashboarding using native tools such as Azure Monitor Logs or third-party tooling

-  - Controlling privileged activities with centralized roles.
+  - Controlling privileged activities with centralized roles

   - [Managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) for access to Azure services.